sunaina2863/mses-website/README.md

 # Important

-This are the offical github repo of material science & Engineering society, IIT Delhi
+This is the offical github repo of Dravyakrit, material science & Engineering society, IIT Delhi

-Ensure proper server configuration, as react requires some defined configurations for routers
+Ensure proper server configuration, as react requires some defined configurations for routers.

 ```.htaccess
 RewriteEngine On